gtarbell/SkiRaceManager/README.md

 # SkiRaceManager
-App For running and managing a ski race leauge
+App For running and managing a ski race league